sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 }
 {{< /d2 >}}

 Multiplexing solves the connection problem, but it completely ignores the browser rendering issues I was having.
 To guarantee a smooth 30 FPS for everyone without melting their CPUs, I decided to bypass the browser canvas entirely.
-I pivoted the architecture to a centralized video stream broadcasted to YouTube:
+I pivoted the architecture to a centralized YouTube stream:

 {{< d2 >}}
 direction: right